tilemill-project/tilemill/platforms/osx/packaging.md

 ## Check zlib

 We need to make sure node-zlib is linked against the system zlib.
-The output of the command below similar to https://gist.github.com/1125399.
+The output of the command below should be similar to https://gist.github.com/1125399.

     otool -L node_modules/mbtiles/node_modules/zlib/lib/zlib_bindings.node